Alaska Department of Fish and Game

 • The Kenai Peninsula stocked lakes fishing conditions are good.
 Most of these lakes are stocked with rainbow trout which, this time of year, are taken on dry or wet flies, small spoons, spinners, or bait.
 A brochure listing the locations of the stocked lakes is available on the Sport Fish web site and at ADF&G offices.

-• For razor clams try beaches on the west side of Cook Inlet where razor clams tend to be larger and more abundant than beaches on the east side of Cook Inlet.
+• Next good series of clamming tides run September 7-13.
+For razor clams try beaches on the west side of Cook Inlet where razor clams tend to be larger and more abundant than beaches on the east side of Cook Inlet.

 • All shrimp and crab fisheries in Kachemak Bay are currently closed.